 A foundational course of the history, theories and basic applications of expressive therapies.
 Topics included are play therapy, art therapy, drama therapy, integration of play and sandplay therapy, dance/movement therapy, music therapy, photography in play therapy, poetry therapy, and theoretical basis of integrating the different types of expressive therapy into education, community, and counseling settings.
-Prerequisite: PSYC 335.
+Prerequisite or Corequisite: PSYC 201 and MATH 112; Prerequisite: PSYC 335.